jina-ai/docs/chapters/my_first_jina_app.md

-# Build Your First Jina App
+# How to Build Your First Jina App

 ## 👋 Introduction

 The aim of this tutorial is to guide you through building your first simple neural text search app using the [Jina framework](https://github.com/jina-ai/jina/).

 ![](/chapters/images/jinabox-wikipedia.gif)